SignalR/SignalR/README.md

 # ASP.NET SignalR

+**IMPORTANT**: This repository hosts code and project management for ASP.NET SignalR, for use in .NET Framework applications using System.Web or Katana.
+If you are looking for information on ASP.NET Core SignalR, see the https://github.com/aspnet/SignalR repository.

 ASP.NET SignalR is a library for ASP.NET developers that makes it incredibly simple to add real-time web functionality to your applications.
 What is "real-time web" functionality?
 It's the ability to have your server-side code push content to the connected clients as it happens, in real-time.

 ## What can it be used for?